eon-collective/dbt_snowflake_tutorial_v2/README.md

 Dataops Queries for this auditing this mart run are provided in the `analysis` folder with the file name `mart_auditor_dataops.sql`

 # Testing <a name="dbt_project_testing"></a> [↑](#toc-)

-*documentation placeholder - call out any tests being run in the project*

 [dbt docs on testing](https://docs.getdbt.com/docs/building-a-dbt-project/tests)